Carlosvpm/Carlosvpm/README.md

-"# HI there, i'm carlos!
+ :fire: Hi there, I'm Carlos!

-- Tell me about development, we can help each other!
+- :blush: Tell me about development, we can help each other!

 - :sweat: I'm not yet work

-- I'm currently learning Python 3,java script, git and github.
+- :heart_eyes: I'm currently learning Python 3,java script, git and github.

-- I'm want to learn more about javascript, HTML, CSS, SQL, MYSQL, JAVA SCRIPT and outhers.
+- :smirk: I'm want to learn more about javascript, HTML, CSS, SQL, MYSQL, JAVA SCRIPT, python 3 and outhers.

-- I'm looking for help with javascript, html, CSS, general web development.
+- :dizzy_face: I'm looking for help with javascript, html, CSS, general web development or python development.